Adityasingh76/PyGame/Pong/README.md

-Pong game with AI in pygame python.
+Pong game with AI as well as PVP in pygame python.